July 19, 2016 at 5:15 AM #322029

 That’s it!
 Now save and close the file.

-In an LMS published title in which the LMS launches the title in a new window the full screen button will be active on YouTube/Vimeo videos.June 8, 2017 at 4:14 am #359285
+In an LMS published title in which the LMS launches the title in a new window the full screen button will be active on YouTube/Vimeo videos.This post has received 1 vote up.June 8, 2017 at 4:14 AM #359285

 hi, can you help me, i did it in the same way but it dont works.